awsdocs/aws-security-hub-user-guide/doc_source/asff-resourcedetails-awsrdsdbclustersnapshot.md

 # AwsRdsDbClusterSnapshot<a name="asff-resourcedetails-awsrdsdbclustersnapshot"></a>

-The `AwsRdsDbClusterSnapshot` object contains information about an Amazon RDS DB cluster snapshot\.
+The `AwsRdsDbClusterSnapshot` object contains information about an Amazon RDS database cluster snapshot\.

 The following example shows the AWS Security Finding Format \(ASFF\) for the `AwsRdsDbClusterSnapshot` object\.
 To view descriptions of `AwsRdsDbClusterSnapshot` attributes, see [AwsRdsDbClusterSnapshotDetails](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_AwsRdsDbClusterSnapshotDetails.html) in the *AWS Security Hub API Reference*\.